wilsonrljr/sysidentpy/docs/book/4-Model-Structure-Selection.md

 To use any information criteria in SysIdentPy, set `order_selection=True` (as said before, the default value is already `True`).
 Besides `order_selection`, you can define how many regressors you want to evaluate before stopping the algorithm by using the `n_info_values` hyperparameter.
 The default value is $15$, but the user should increase it based on how many regressors exists given the `ylag`, `xlag` and the degree of the basis function.

 > Using information Criteria can take a long time depending on how many regressors you are evaluating and the number of samples.
-To calculate the criteria, the ERR algorithm is executed `n` times where `n` is the number defined in `n_info_values`.
+To calculate the criteria, the ERR algorithm is executed `n` times, where `n` is the number defined in `n_info_values`.
 Make sure to understand how it works to define whether you have to use it or not.

 Running the same example, but now using the BIC information criteria to select the order of the model, we have